Quarter Section Finder — Find Any Quarter Section in the United States

 When You'd Need a Quarter Section Finder

 A landman receives a spreadsheet of 50 well site locations listed as PLSS descriptions.
 To plan site visits, they need the GPS coordinates and driving directions for each one.
-Or a claims adjuster gets a policy referencing NE 14-5N-3W Sixth PM and needs to confirm it's the right parcel before heading out.
-A real estate agent listing a rural acreage near Fort Collins needs to verify the quarter section shown on the deed matches the property they visited.
+Or a claims adjuster gets a policy referencing NE 31-5N-7W Willamette Meridian and needs to confirm it's the right parcel before heading out.
+A real estate agent listing a rural acreage in Clatsop County, Oregon needs to verify the quarter section shown on the deed matches the property they visited.

 In each case, the task is the same: take a PLSS description and find exactly where it sits on a map.